opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 DAGMan can handle a situation where some of the nodes in a DAG fails.
 DAGMan will run as many nodes as possible, then create a rescue DAG making it easy to continue when the problem is fixed.

 Recall that DAGMan decides that a jobs fails if its exit code is non-zero.
 Let's modify our montage job so that it fails.
 Work in the same directory where you did the last DAG.
-Edit montage.sub to add a =-h= to the arguments.
+Edit montage.sub to add a `-h` to the arguments.
 It will look like this (the change is highlighted in red):

 ```
 universe                = vanilla